What Causes Nosebleeds? And How Can You Prevent Them?

 If you or your child has chronic allergies, your nose may bleed frequently.
 Those with allergies are very susceptible to nosebleeds.

 Why?
-To answer this question, it helps if you know how allergens affect the inside of your nose.
+To answer this question about allergy nosebleeds, it helps if you know how allergens affect the inside of your nose.
 An allergen is any substance—such as pollen or ragweed—that prompts an allergic reaction.

 There are many tiny blood vessels in the nose, and these vessels can be easily damaged, which leads to nosebleeds.